-These three fields are required for births attended by a physician or professionally licensed midwife attended births.
+These three fields are required for births attended by a physician or professionally licensed midwife or certified nurse-midwife.
 This information is not required if the parents are registering the birth.

 The information regarding Women, Infants & Children (WIC), average number of cigarettes/packs per day, birth parent prepregnancy and delivery weight, birth parent height, and APGAR score marked under "Medical and Health Data: Birth Parent and Newborn" will not be transcribed onto the actual birth certificate.